Supply Chain Management

 In procuring materials, we are taking various initiatives, including in-house training, in order to thoroughly comply with the "Act against Delay in Payment of Subcontract Proceeds, Etc. to Subcontractors (Subcontract Proceeds Act)."

-We also created new training materials for the Subcontract Proceeds Act.
-We conducted the necessary training in each department, and also constructed a mechanism for checking the level of understanding.
+In FY2024, we continued conducting regular voluntary audits of departments which purchase materials, and enacted the necessary measures for items of concern in order to prevent violations of laws.
 In addition to purchasing staff, this training was also conducted for supervisors and staff in departments that engage with suppliers, and for staff at related companies in Japan.
-A total of 536 persons completed this training.
+A total of 625 persons completed this training.

 Business continuity management